AusterweilLab/AusterweilLab.github.io/_posts/projects/2020-2-24-Cookies-Cognition.md

 •	Have access to a laptop or desktop computer

 Note: While we had previously recruited cognitively healthy participants for this study, we have filled our quota.
-Cognitively healthy persons interested in the study may still complete the questionnaries below, but will likely not be contacted.
+Cognitively healthy persons interested in the study may still complete the questionnares below, but will likely not be contacted.

 # How can I find out more?